hephaex/Baram/docker/monitoring/INDEX.md

-# ktime Monitoring - Complete Setup Index
+# baram Monitoring - Complete Setup Index

-This document indexes all monitoring-related files and provides a roadmap for using the ktime monitoring stack.
+This document indexes all monitoring-related files and provides a roadmap for using the baram monitoring stack.

 ## Overview

-The ktime monitoring stack provides comprehensive observability for the distributed crawler system using:
+The baram monitoring stack provides comprehensive observability for the distributed crawler system using:
 - **Prometheus**: Metrics collection and time-series storage
 - **Grafana**: Visualization and dashboards
 - **Exporters**: PostgreSQL and Redis metrics